 A. Each cadet will be issued a photo identification card which will also serve as his/her room key.

 B. The ID card/room key is the sole possession of the cadet to whom it is assigned and must not be shared with other cadets.

 C. Room doors are to be kept locked when the cadet is not in the room.
 Cadets will not use the dead bolt to keep the room door open.

 E. Cadets are expected to have the ID card in their possession at all times.
-Cadets who find themselves locked out of their room must report to the ASDO to gain access.
+Cadets who find themselves locked out of their room must report to their Company Officer during the day or the ASDO after hours to gain access.
 The use of coat hangers and/or any other improvised devises to open will be subject to disciplinary action.

 A. A cadet is responsible for the condition of the room, furniture and its arrangement, and cleanliness of the room to which he/she is assigned.
 Rooms must be locked at all times with the exception of study hours, and/or while having a guest of the opposite sex, at which time the door will remain open.